 My three blogging friends have also written on this today, and you can see what they have to say, too!

 And you can have your say, too!
-Just leave a comment to tell us the struggles you’ve had with friendship, the solutions you’ve found, or what you love doing together.
+Just leave a comment to tell us how you encourage your husband, the struggles you have with praise, or what you’ve found will help bring connection in your marriage.

 Join us next Monday when we talk about how to “Revive Your Sex Life“!

 31 Days to Great Sex is here (only $4.99!)
 It's the best $5 you'll ever spend on your marriage!

 Learn to talk more, flirt more, and even explore more!
 You'll work on how to connect emotionally, spiritually, AND physically.